jpsi-0895/sad/doc/System analysis/System-analysis.md

 System design is where the project’s `blueprint` is created.
 It involves transforming the requirements identified in the `analysis phase` into a visual solution.

+System Design is the process of creating a design for the `system to meet the requirements`.
+System design is the process of designing the architecture, components, modules, interfaces, and data for a system to satisfy the specified requirements.

+It involves the design of the system architecture, components, modules, interfaces, and data.

 - Architecture design
 - Database configuration
 - Communication system